-LONDON — Analysts who have been tracking Russia’s widespread and increasingly elaborate hybrid war campaign against Europe — including espionage plots, sabotage attacks and waves of drone incursions over sensitive sites — are warning that Moscow is working on another weapon to deploy against adversaries: the weather itself.
+LONDON — Analysts who have been tracking Russia’s widespread and increasingly elaborate hybrid war campaign against Europe — including espionage plots, sabotage attacks and waves of drone incursions over sensitive sites — warn that Moscow is working on another weapon to deploy against adversaries: the weather.

 “Russia’s potential use of solar geo-engineering as a hybrid warfare tool is no longer science fiction but a real risk,” said Andrii Sava, an organizer of the Ukraine Reconstruction Summit and an agribusiness expert.
 “A regime that has repeatedly ignored all norms could easily attempt to exploit climate technologies for destabilization.
 The world must recognize this threat and establish oversight mechanisms before such technologies become a new instrument of chaos.”